dimitri-feniou/Trustpilot_api/readme.md

 ## Installation

-All packages you need is on requirements.txt
+All packages you need is on requirements.txt.
 To use just the API use requirement_api.txt

 ## Folders/Files